trcummings/Materials-Editor-Widget/README.md

 - How should the materials in the list get sorted?
 By name?
 By delivery date?
 - What's going on with the spacing in the "Total Cost" section?
 Is it constrained to the list of materials?
 - What level of precision should we be working with for the cost?
 Two decimal places max?
+- Can you select delivery dates that are in the past?

 It's a lot of little questions like this.
 I may still have a few lingering ones around changes I would need to make to easily port this into an existing repo, but as far as I could tell that's out of the scope of this exercise.